 Haworthiopsis glauca var. herrei (Poelln.)
 G.D.Rowley

 How to Grow and Care for Haworthiopsis glauca var. herrei

 - Back to genus Haworthiopsis

-- Succulentopedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus
+- Succupedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus

 Click on a photo to see a larger version.